huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Tom Sawyer
 - [x] Great Expectations

-#### Which artist created the Obama “Hope” and Andre the Giant “Obey” images?
+#### Which artist created the Obama "Hope" and Andre the Giant "Obey" images?

 - [ ] Banksy
 - [x] Shepard Fairey
 - [ ] Mr. Brainwash

-#### Which artist created the Obama “Hope” and Andre the Giant “Obey” images?
+#### Which artist created the Obama "Hope" and Andre the Giant "Obey" images?

 - [ ] Banksy
 - [x] Shepard Fairey